briangerard/briangerard.github.io/personal.misc/rubiks.md

 * In the short forms below, "U" stands for "Upper", which would be "TOP" in the diagrams.
   Using "U" just injected a vowel in the acronyms, which made them somewhat pronouncable and helped them stick in my brain when I was learning them.  `:)`  YMMV.
-* CW  = clockwise
-* CCW = counter-clockwise
 * X  = Rotate side X 90' CW    (ex: R  == rotate the RIGHT side 90' CW)
 * X' = Rotatate side X 90' CCW (ex: R' == rotate the RIGHT side 90' CCW)
-* For CW/CCW on TOP and BOTTOM, the rotation is oriented as if you were viewing that side face-on.
-I.e. - as if you were holding the cube with that side as the FRONT.
 * As it happens, the BACK side is never manipulated in the algorithms.
 So if a "B" appears in an algorithm's short form, that stands for BOTTOM.
-* Individual pieces are designated by SIDE-EDGE-PLACE, so TOP-LEFT-MIDDLE is the piece located on the TOP side, on the LEFT edge of the side, in the MIDDLE position.

 ---